sheriecarter/public-library-app/1_users_and_auth.md

 Test your user show view before moving on.

-## An existing user should be able to log into the app.
+## Managing Sessions for Existing Users

-Now that we can create a user, we need to let existing users log in.
+Now that we can create a user, we need to let existing users log in and out.

 ### The /login route should show a form to log in.